hasnaties/FinanceMarket-API/readme.md

 ### Code Refinement

 - Configuration Service for the app.
-(In progress)
 - Global Prefix for routes.
 - Project structure Changes
   - Replaced Utils with Controllers